-After complete this course the participant will be able to pass on clinical and laboratory orthodontic knowledge to undergraduate dental students.
+After completing this course, the participant will be able to pass on clinical and laboratory orthodontic knowledge to undergraduate dental students.

 Practice in teaching undergraduate dental students for experience in teaching and promotion of communication skill.
 The postgraduate student can pass on clinical and laboratory orthodontic knowledge effectively.